Arab–Khazar wars: Escalation of the conflict

 In 723, al-Jarrah reportedly led another campaign into Alania via the Darial Pass.
-Sources say that he marched "beyond Balanjar", conquering several fortresses and capturing much loot, but offer few details.
+Sources say he marched "beyond Balanjar", conquering several fortresses and capturing much loot, but offer few details.
 However, modern scholars consider this to probably be an echo (or, possibly, the actual date) of the 722 Balanjar campaign.
 The Khazars raided south of the Caucasus in response, but in February 724, al-Jarrah decisively defeated them in a days-long battle between the rivers Cyrus and Araxes.
 The new caliph, Hisham ibn Abd al-Malik, promised to send reinforcements but failed to do so.
 In 724, al-Jarrah captured Tiflis and brought Caucasian Iberia and the lands of the Alans under Muslim suzerainty.
-These campaigns made al-Jarrah the first Muslim commander to cross the Darial Pass, secured the Muslim flank against a possible Khazar attack through the pass, and gave the Arabs a second invasion route into Khazar territory.
-AL-Jarrah was also the first Arab commander to settle Khazar prisoners as colonists, around Qabala.
+These campaigns made al-Jarrah the first Muslim commander to cross the Darial Pass, secures the Muslim flank against a possible Khazar attack through the pass, and gave the Arabs a second invasion route into Khazar territory.
+Al-Jarrah was also the first Arab commander to settle Khazar prisoners as colonists, around Qabala.

 In 725, the caliph replaced al-Jarrah with his own half-brother Maslama, governor of the Jazira.
 Maslama's appointment is considered by modern historians to attest to the importance placed by the caliph on the Khazar front, since he was not only a member of the rulingy dynasty, but also one of the most distinguished generals of the Umayyad empire.
 Nevertheless, Maslama remained in the Jazira for the time being, more concerned with operations against the Byzantines.
 In his stead, he sent al-Harith ibn Amr al-Ta'i to the Caucasus front.
 Al-Harith spent his first year consolidating Muslim rule in Caucasian Albania: he campaigned along the Cyrus against the regions of al-Lakz and Khasmadan, and was probably also preoccupied with supervising that year's census.
 The following year, Barjik launched a major invasion of Albania and Adharbayjan.
 The Khazars laid siege to Warthan with mangonels.
 Al-Harith defeated them on the Araxes and drove them north of the river, but the Arab position was clearly precarious.